-Less than halfway into the season, the BC SCPA has already received more than 460 calls about dogs in distress after being left in hot cars across the province.
+Less than halfway into the summer season in 2018, the BC SCPA received more than 460 calls about dogs in distress after being left in hot cars across the province.

 What happens when a dog is left in a hot car

 Dogs can only cool off by sweating from their nose and paws.
 When they’re stuck inside a car surrounded by hot seats and other equally warm objects, it makes it even more difficult for them to release any sweat at all.

 With an average body temperature of 39°C, a short time in a hot environment can quickly raise their temperature to 41°C which can potentially lead to the risk of brain damage and even death.

 And it doesn’t help to leave the A/C running, so even cars that have signs like “the A/C is on.
 He has water and is listening to his favourite music” still pose a risk to the animal inside them.